nickdelnano/recently-played-playlists-parser/README.md

   - Could be done easily if you deem a week to be Sunday-Saturday, but searching for every "1 week period" would be complicated and computationally intensive.
 ## Genre
 - This would be awesome!
 However, I've seen in practice that Spotify's genre tagging is very poor for electronic music, which is what I care the most about.
 Maybe it would work better for popular music.
+## Time of day / Day of week
+- Allow any existing filtering, but restrict the tracks that are selected by time of day or day of week.
+Perhaps you want to filter only for tracks that were played in the morning, or for tracks that were played on the weekend.

 Some are easier to implement than others.
 I picked the initial set of features to maximize utility and ease of implementation.
 Beyond the utility of having unique playlists, I thought this was an interesting proof of concept to investigate.